 Transaction limits and responsible gambling tools

 The Payment Card Industry (PCI) has created detailed standards for mobile payment security through their Contactless Payments on Commercial Off-The-Shelf (COTS) specification.
-Gambling operators must follow strict authentication procedures and monitoring systems to accept mobile payments.
+Gambling companies have to stick to some pretty tight rules for checking who you are and keeping an eye on things if they want to let people pay with their phones.

 Data protection measures